Jagoda11/react-template/README.md

 This React TypeScript template is designed for a quick start in new projects.
 It comes pre-configured with essential tools and libraries to streamline the development process.
 The template includes:

-- React⚛️ for building user interfaces.
+- React ⚛️ for building user interfaces.
 - Babel 🐵
 - TypeScript 🔵
 - ESLint 🛠️